akameco/babel-plugin-react-data-testid/readme.md

 #### `ignore`

-You ignore adding testIDs to some of the components by specifying their names in `ignore` option.
-(By default, it equals to `['React.Fragment']`.)
+You can ignore adding testIDs to some of the components by specifying their names in `ignore` option.
+(By default it equals to `['React.Fragment']`.)

 ```json
 // .babelrc.json